 – Does not have 3D capabilities.

 Insta360 One X successfully combines almost all the best features from competing 360 cameras.
 The photo and video quality are both excellent, and the slow motion 3K 100fps mode is very impressive.
-I don’t have the release version of the firmware yet, and thus haven’t been able to test some key features to do a thorough comparison.
-Nonetheless, I’m confident that assuming the bugs are sorted out (which I expect to happen soon), the Insta360 One X is the best overall 360 camera as of October 2018.
+Some of its key features were not yet available and launch, and thus haven’t been able to test some key features to do a thorough comparison.
+Nonetheless, I’m confident that assuming the bugs are sorted out (several of the bugs have already been resolved), the Insta360 One X is the best overall 360 camera for consumers as of October 2018.
 As long as you have a compatible phone and desktop, I would highly recommend the Insta360 One X. This review and resource page will be updated regularly.
-To get updates, bookmark this page, follow 360 Rumors on Twitter and/or Facebook, and/or leave a comment below and check the box for “receive updates.”
+To get updates, bookmark this page, follow 360 Rumors on Facebook and/or Twitter, and/or leave a comment below and check the box for “receive updates.”

 Insta360 ONE X